jax-ml/jax/docs/401/pallas.md

   details, lowering paths, and platform-specific features.
 * The {mod}`jax.experimental.pallas` module API reference.

-Pallas is experimental and changes frequently; see the Pallas changelog for recent developments.
+Pallas is experimental and changes frequently; see the {ref}`Pallas changelog <pallas-changelog>` for recent developments.